-The software " Diaoulek " creates on its own initiative many files, some of these files are regrouped in directories that are also created if they don't already exist.
-One of these directories is the " IDX1 " directory where the software will put what it records when you study a lesson.
-By default, this directory is created in the same directory where the executable " diaou.x " or " diaou.exe " is.
-However you can change this place by the order:
+The software "Diaoulek" creates on its own initiative many files, some of these files are regrouped in directories that are also created if they don't already exist.
+One of these directories is the "IDX1" directory where the software will put what it records when you study a lesson.
+By default, this directory is created in the same directory where the executable "diaou.x" or "diaou.exe" is.
+However you can change this place by the order : #

 '''

-#

 Path_idx1 :> Path_to_dir/IDX1 <:

 #

 '''

 This is even necessary when you study several languages because the software must avoid to mix results relative to these different languages.
-This is checked by " Diaoulek " and will result in an error if two different configuration files have the same " IDX1 " directory.
+This is checked by "Diaoulek" and will result in an error if two different configuration files have the same "IDX1" directory.

-The path to the " IDX1 " directory is a very important parameter because it determines also the path to other directories such as the " LOG ", " CPY ", " PROV ",... directories.
+The path to the "IDX1" directory is a very important parameter because it determines also the path to other directories such as the "LOG", "CPY", "PROV", "OWN"... directories.
+This path must be the first thing to be defined in a configuration file.

-Study of several languages with software " Diaoulek ".
+Study of several languages with software "Diaoulek ".

-With software " Diaoulek ", you can study several languages.
+With software "Diaoulek", you can study several languages.
 For that purpose, you only need to have several configuration files.
-However, one of this configuration file must be called " diaou.conf ", you will chose it for the language that you study most often.
-You will access and use the other configuration file by the command line, using the order " !chconf other conf file " where "other conf file" is the name of another configuration file which indicates where the lessons for the studied language can be found and where to create the IDX1 directory.
+However, one of this configuration file must be called "diaou.conf", you will chose it for the language that you study most often.
+You will access and use the other configuration file by the command line, using the order "!chconf other\conf\file" where "other\conf\file" is the name of another configuration file which indicates where the lessons for the studied language can be found and where to create the IDX1 directory.
 As already noted, two configuration files cannot have the same IDX1 directory.
 The software would complain for the error.

-At present time, software " Diaoulek " is released with Breton/French lessons and a few English/French lessons which can be reached by the order " !chconf diaou_en.conf ".
+At present time, software "Diaoulek" is released with Breton/French lessons and a few English/French lessons which can be reached by the order "!chconf diaou\en.conf".
 These lessons are not for beginners and you will have to make your own lessons on the same model.